CellFateNucOrg/SMC_RNAseq/README.md

 The initial read mapping and counting with STAR and salmon is designed to be carried out in parallel on the slurm server.
 DESeq2 analysis is then carried out in R on the desktop.

+To install, clone the repository from github and set up the conda environment for mapping with _**install_RNAseq_env.sh**_ script.
+To set up the R environment open R and run the _**install_RNAseq_env.R**_ script which will hopefully install all of the R/Bioconductor libraries required.

 When running the pipeline for the first time (ubelix or izb cluster), the _**indexGenomeTranscripts.sh**_ needs to be run to index both the genome for STAR and the transcriptome for salmon.

 ## Mapping